 - Comes with 2 sets of foams including one thicker for a good fit on smaller heads

 - Comes with 2 removable ear protectors that can fit a communication system

 - Magnetic attachment loop for quick release

 - Sizes : 55-59 cm - Adjustable headband thanks to the "Micrometric Fit System" adjustment wheel

 - Ski CE certified 1077B certified helmet

-HiVis out of stock until mid 2018
+HiVis out of stock until early 2019

 FORWARD WIP is an innovative company whose mission is to create protective gear for watersports enthusiasts, reducing the risk of injury as a result of impact.